-In the event the required employee monthly contribution exceeds compensation in any regular pay period, or the part-time faculty member is not in paid status during a regular academic quarter (i.e., has no paid assignment in that particular quarter), in order to continue health benefit coverage the employee must enroll with CalPERS under the DirectPay Plan or COBRA program, depending on the enrollee's status at the time of change in pay status.
+In the event the required employee monthly contribution exceeds compensation in any regular pay period, or the part-time faculty member is not in paid status during a regular academic quarter (i.e., has no paid assignment in that particular quarter), in order to continue health benefit coverage the employee must enroll with CalPERS under the Direct Pay Plan or COBRA program, depending on the enrollee's status at the time of change in pay status.
 The District Benefits Unit shall assist the member with the transition and forward the request to CalPERS.

-When DirectPay status is applicable:
+When Direct Pay status is applicable:

-The following CalPERS process generally applies - CalPERS will contact the individual insurance carrier to set up DirectPay, a process that normally takes one month.
-In the intervening period before DirectPay is established, CalPERS will bill the District (since the invoice is issued in advance).
+The following CalPERS process generally applies - CalPERS will contact the individual insurance carrier to set up Direct Pay, a process that normally takes one month.
+In the intervening period before Direct Pay is established, CalPERS will bill the District (since the invoice is issued in advance).
 The District shall invoice the member for the employee's contribution for the intervening period.

-Once DirectPay is established, the part-time faculty employee must prepay the full cost of the monthly premium for the CalPERS plan selected when receiving the bill from the plan provider.
-DirectPay payments cannot, by law, be pre-tax.
+Once Direct Pay is established, the part-time faculty employee must prepay the full cost of the monthly premium for the CalPERS plan selected in accordance with the billing procedures of the plan provider.
+Direct Pay payments cannot, by law, be pretax.

 To seek reimbursement in arrears for the Employer Share of Cost (the plan's monthly premium minus the employee's required monthly contribution), the part-time faculty employee shall submit proof of payment and invoice to the Benefits Unit for each month of coverage.
-Payment is calculated month-by-month based on 12 calendar months.
+Payment is calculated month-by-month based on twelve (12) calendar months.